Mountain Biking on Leckhampton Hill and Charlton Kings Common

 - If riding downhill tracks for the first time you are advised to walk sections first or at least ride well within your limits.

-- Always consider wearing a helmet and other protective equipment such as gloves and knee pads.
+- Wearing a helmet is strongly recommended and consider wearing other protective equipment such as gloves and knee pads.

-- Do not make alterations (including maintenance) to any track without consulting Cheltenham Borough Council.
+- Do not make alterations (including maintenance) to any track without consulting Cheltenham Borough Council or FOLK.

 - You must take any litter home with you or deposit it in a litter bin.
 Do not litter our beautiful countryside.